Neat486/YTMusicUltimatePlus/README.md

 1. Fork this repository using the fork button on the top right.
 2. On your forked repository, go to Repository Settings > Actions, enable Read and Write permissions.
 3. Go to the Actions tab on your forked repo, click on "Build YTMusicUltimatePlus IPA" located on the left side.
 Click "Run workflow" button located on the right side.
-4. Find a decrypted YouTube Music .ipa file (I cannot provide you this due to legal reasons.) and upload it to a file provider(filebin.net or catbox.moe is recommended).
+4. Find a decrypted YouTube Music .ipa file (I cannot provide you this due to legal reasons.) and upload it to a file provider (filebin.net or catbox.moe is recommended).
 Paste the url to the necessary field and click "Run workflow".
 5. Wait for the build to finish.
-You can download the tweaked IPA from the workflow run summary.
+You can download the tweaked IPA from the workflow runs summary.

 ## IPA building troubleshooting (I can't build the IPA/Github Actions fails etc.)